relindus/Final-Assignment-Digital-Technologies/myWebsite.md

 <br>

 <p align="justify">
 The second API integrated was the one that the user can see when they click on the “Dog Picture” button(Dog CEO, n.d.).
 A picture of a dog will show up randomly every time the button is activated, and when the other buttons are clicked on, it disappears.
 The latter was rather hard to find a solution to, because during the coding process, the dog picture stayed even after clicking on the other buttons, but after many attempts at changing the code and suggestions from the teaching assistant, the peers and as a last resort, artificial intelligence, the problem was solved.
-Downloading Live Server to the suggestion of the teaching assistant also helped, because it made it easier to see what happens on the actual website once something is changed in the code.
+Downloading the Live Server extension of Visual Studio Code (Ritwick Dey, n.d.) to the suggestion of the teaching assistant also helped, because it made it easier to see what happens on the actual website once something is changed in the code.
 </p>
 <br>

 <p align="justify">
 The website also needed a unique colour and styling; this part was executed with CSS.
-Changing the default positions of the headers and subtitles, giving the buttons colour, and highlighting the “Welcome to my Website!” title with the same warm yellow colour as the buttons.
+Changing the default positions of the headers, subtitles, and paragraphs, giving the buttons colour, and highlighting the “Welcome to my Website!” title with the same warm yellow colour as the buttons.
 The footer was left in the default position, because it fits there right.
 </p>
 <br>

 <p align="justify">
 The buttons were also a requirement.
 There are three buttons, all leading to different content already mentioned before.
 They are centred in the middle on the top of the page, so the user can see that those are the main contents of the website.
-The website  had to be deployed to GitHub(Build Software Better, Together, n.d.), which is the reason this website is running at the moment, and “viewers” can see the result of the coding.
+The website  had to be deployed to GitHub (GitHub, n.d.), which is the reason this website is running at the moment, and the users can see the result of the coding.
 </p>
 <br>